josemotta/IoT.Home.Thing/README.md

 ## Build

-The [`IoT.Starter.Pi.Thing`](https://github.com/josemotta/IoT.Starter.Pi.Thing) is used as a starter, IoT.Home.Thing is
+Following the workflow the [`IoT.Starter.Pi.Thing`](https://github.com/josemotta/IoT.Starter.Pi.Thing) is used as a starter for `IoT.Home.Thing`.

 *Did you like?
 Please :star: me!*